meilisearch/documentation/learn/advanced/datatypes.md

 }
 ```

 This flattened object is an intermediary representation of Meilisearch's inner workings to facilitate indexation.
-During search, the returned document will keep its original structure.
+When searching, the returned document will keep its original structure.

 ## `null`